HarpreetGh/CSCI191T-Corona-Weather-Reporters/README.md

 1. **Microsoft Excel**
    1. for .csv files data import
 3. **LaTeX**
-   1. Report Tempalte and Creation
+   1. Report Template and Creation

 #### Files included in this repository are: